tranqv/Mittag-Leffler-function-and-its-derivative/README.md

  ./tst_main_v02.exe.gfc cas=c01 eep=10
  ./tst_main_v02.exe.gfc cas=c01
 ```
 where cas=c01 is to select the test case c01, and eep=6 is to perform with error estimate about 10^(-6).
-Details of the reference data files can be read at README.txt in the folder tcases (extract tcases.zip).
+Details of the reference data files can be read at README.txt in the folder **tcases/**.

 To calculate the generalized Mittag-Leffler function for three parameters alpha, beta and gamma, and for each complex number z, perform:
 ```